-The instructions specify the operations to be performed on a LIFO(Last In First Out) stack of numbers.
-The instructions are of three main types:
+The instructions specify, in Reverse Polish form, the operations to be performed on a LIFO(Last In First Out) stack of numbers.
+The instructions are of four main types:

-- 6. Put(PUSH) a number on to the top of the stack, - 7.
-Put(PUSH) the current value of a variable on to the top of the stack, - 8.
-Perform some arithmetic operation on the top k elements of the stack and replace these k numbers with the result.
+- a) Put(PUSH) a number on to the top of the stack, - b) Put(PUSH) the current value of a variable on to the top of the stack, - c) Perform some arithmetic operation on the top k elements of the stack and replace these k numbers with the result. - d) Special constraint functions such as SOS, POSD, or ALLDIFF.